PTTechnologies/PTTechnologies/README.md

 ## Objective

-My journey in Technology Research has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Technology Research has led me to develop a passion for cybersecurity, loaded with confidence and enthusiasm as I transition into this field.
+Specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Cybersecurity Engineer and Consultant loading.

 ## Skills